saulgreenberg/Timelapse/SQLiteNeededFixes.md

 (URI too long) or offer an alternative (e.g., "log copied to clipboard" or "save log to file and attach manually").

+**Resolved (implemented in `TimelapseMenuHelp.cs`, `MenuItemEmailErrorLog_Click`):** stop
-**Recommendation (decided):** stop putting the log content in the `mailto:` URL at all — any length cap is guessing at a moving, OS/mail-client-dependent target and still throws away content.
-Instead, in `MenuItemEmailErrorLog_Click` (`TimelapseMenuHelp.cs:219-253`):
+putting the log content in the `mailto:` URL at all — any length cap is guessing at a moving, OS/mail-client-dependent target and still throws away content.
+A true auto-attached file was considered and rejected: `mailto:` has no attachment mechanism in its spec (RFC 6068), and the only way to get a real auto-attach is legacy Simple MAPI (`MAPISendMail`), which modern default-mail setups (Windows 11 Mail, webmail-as-default, Thunderbird without a MAPI plugin) generally don't support — not worth the added P/Invoke complexity for partial coverage.
+Implemented instead:
-1. Copy `logContents` to the clipboard using the exact pattern already proven elsewhere in this codebase — `Dialog/ExceptionShutdownDialog.xaml.cs:150-155` (`Clipboard.Clear(); Clipboard.SetText(...)`).
+1. Copy `logContents` to the clipboard using the pattern already proven elsewhere in this codebase — `Dialog/ExceptionShutdownDialog.xaml.cs:150-155` (`Clipboard.Clear(); Clipboard.SetText(...)`).
+2. Reveal the log file selected in File Explorer via the existing `ProcessExecution.TryProcessStartUsingFileExplorerToSelectFile(logPath)` (`ProcessExecution.cs:126-140`) — lets the user drag the actual file in as a real attachment instead of pasted text, if their mail client makes that easier.
-2. Build the `mailto:` URI with just the subject and a short, fixed instructional body ("The error log has been copied to your clipboard — paste it here with Ctrl+V before sending"), not the log itself — this keeps the URI a small, fixed size so it can no longer overflow `ShellExecute`'s length ceiling.
+3. Build the `mailto:` URI with just the subject and a short, fixed instructional body mentioning both the clipboard copy and the Explorer selection, not the log itself — this keeps the URI a small, fixed size so it can no longer overflow `ShellExecute`'s length ceiling.
-3. Update the existing failure-path `MessageBox` (line 249-251) to also mention the log is already on the clipboard, so the user can paste it into webmail/Slack/etc. even if the mailto launch itself fails.
+4. The existing failure-path `MessageBox` (was lines 249-251) now also mentions both fallbacks, so the user has a path forward even if the mailto launch itself fails.

-This removes the failure mode entirely (fixed-size URL can't overflow) rather than just delaying it, reuses existing code, needs no MAPI/attachment complexity, and — as a side benefit — the user can now paste the *whole* log rather than being capped by URL length (the 1000-line file-read cap can stay or be relaxed, since it's no longer load-bearing for the URI).
+This removes the failure mode entirely (fixed-size URL can't overflow) rather than just delaying it, reuses two patterns already proven in this codebase, and gives the user a choice of attach-the-real-file or paste-the-text depending on what their mail client supports.
+Build verified (0 warnings/errors); manual end-to-end test (does the mail client open with subject filled, log on clipboard, and Explorer showing the file selected) still pending.
-Low priority relative to the SQLite items above, but directly impacts the user's ability to report *future* bugs like these.

 ## Performance impact of implementing these fixes